When is the Toronto Caribbean Carnival?

 Toronto’s Caribbean Carnival

-The Toronto Caribbean Carnival also known as Caribana, is an annual Caribbean Carnival Celebration held in Toronto, Canada every summer.
+The Toronto Carnival also known as Caribana, is an annual Caribbean Carnival Celebration held in Toronto, Canada every summer.
 Caribana is attended by over a million people and is North America’s largest carnival celebration.

-Caribana is dedicated to celebrating Caribbean culture.
+Caribana festival is dedicated to celebrating Caribbean culture.
 It is a fusion of all the different and vibrant Caribbean cultures.
 Toronto Caribbean Carnival celebrates Caribbean music, cuisine, dance, traditions, costumes and of course revelry.
 It is an incredible display of visual and performing arts!

 The Toronto Caribbean Carnival follows a format that is very similar to the Trinidad and Tobago Carnival.
 However, Caribana has influences from all the different Caribbean islands.